-Please complete and return to either Headteacher for Stage 1, or Chair or Clerk for Stages 2 and 3 who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher for Reigate School for Stage 1, or the Lead Governance Professional for Stages 2 and 3 who will acknowledge receipt and explain what action will be taken.

 Your name:

-Pupi 's name (if relevant):
+Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 act details:

 Pleas se give details of your complaint (adding extra pages if necessary):

-What action has been taken to resolve the matter and by whom?
+No. Details of issue What action has been taken to resolve the matter and by whom?

 1

 2

 3

 Etc.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

-o.g. actaro.
+Oignature.

 Date:

 Official use

 Date acknowledgement sent:

-Date dolliowiougement cont.

 By who:

 Complaint referred to:

 Action taken:

-Action taken.

 Date: